Best Health Insurance for College Students

 What's the easiest way to get health insurance in college?

-Is health insurance mandatory for college students?
+Is there free health insurance for college students?

 The sources referenced in this article use multiple factors to determine overall ratings, including a company's financial health or servicing history.